The Car Connection Land Rover Range Rover Evoque Overview

-The Evoque touches all the right surfaces, for those who don't lean toward the rugged-chic SUV aesthetic.
-It's also drawing in admirers who want the Land Rover cachet but don’t want a big vehicle or large fuel bills.
-Rather than many other crossovers, which start as SUVs to the eyes and become softer in the details and the drive, the Evoque’s look starts as a car and gets just a few rugged touches in its look.
-The roofline itself could be mistaken for that of a sports coupe, and its backward slope and blacked-out A-pillar make it especially distinctive from afar, but it’s the tall, rugged stance, really, that make the Evoque what it is.
+The roofline itself could be mistaken for that of a sports coupe, and its backward slope and blacked-out pillars make it especially distinctive from afar, but it’s the squat, muscular stance, really, that make the Evoque what it is.
 Not since the AMC Eagle has there been a vehicle that looks so carlike, yet so brawny.

-Powering the Evoque is a 240-hp, 2.0-liter turbocharged four-cylinder engine that’s a bit coarse in character but works well with the six-speed automatic transmission and altogether feels quick.
 With a version of Land Rover’s Terrain Response all-wheel-drive system, as well as an excellent magnetically controlled suspension on many models, the Evoque feels as much in its element on potholed city streets and curvy mountain roads as it does on a forest trail.
-Acceleration to 60 mph happens in just over seven seconds, with a top speed of 134 mph on the base model; the higher-output version hits 60 mph in 6.3 seconds and a top speed of 150 mph.
+Acceleration to 60 mph happens in around seven seconds, with a top speed of 134 mph on the base model; the higher-output version hits 60 mph in 6.3 seconds and a top speed of 150 mph.

 Interior appointments for the Evoque are on the mark in every respect—warm and inviting, with a soft padded dash, earthy (Prestige models) or colorful (Dynamic models) tones and contrasting trims, and in general it feels more luxury coupe than off-roader.

-For 2013, a new Pure model does away with the panoramic glass roof and some of the interior leather (replaced by synthetic suede) to save $2,000 off the entry price to the range.
-A new Park Assist automated parking feature is also available for 2013, and off-road navigation is now included in the standard navigation package.
+For 2013, a new Pure model ditched the panoramic glass roof and some of the interior leather (replaced by synthetic suede) to shave $2,000 off the entry price to the range.
+A new automated parking feature was also made available for 2013, and off-road navigation is now included in the standard navigation package.